Xabi Alonso: Bayer Leverkusen coach primed for Bayern Munich reunion

 "I wanted to end my career still at the highest level, and Bayern is the highest level," said Alonso, who registered five goals and seven assists in 79 Bundesliga appearances between 2014 and 2017.
 "I'm incredibly proud and happy to play for FC Bayern and to be a part of this family.

 "I’ve experienced so much as a player with Real Sociedad, Liverpool, Real Madrid and Bayern Munich.
 They are all great clubs.
 And of course, with the Spanish national team.
 I never would’ve thought I’d have such a great career."

 Playing for one of the biggest clubs in Europe is an achievement in itself - but three is the stuff of footballing fantasies.
 And yet the journey isn't over.
-Alonso has made a winning start to his coaching career, guiding the Real Madrid U13s to the 2018/19 Division de Honor Juvenil title, crowning a dream debut season in the dugout.
+Alonso made a winning start to his coaching career, guiding the Real Madrid U13s to the 2018/19 Division de Honor Juvenil title, crowning a dream debut season behind the wheel.